 The Big Wheel is just a little wheel on the side of the unit that’s spun manually.
 Like Plinko, one has to input their total after the spin.
 The annoying thing is that it will ask you if you want to spin again, even if another player is required to because they haven’t beaten the top player’s spin.
 It also has the $1 bonus for $1,000, but no bonus spin.
 As far as I know, the game doesn’t do spinoffs, and it probably doesn’t need to as the top two players advance to the Showcase.

 Finally, the Showcase.
-Which is incorrectly called “The Showcase Showdown” here (that’s the Big Wheel, guys).
-Here there is no option to pass a showcase, so the top winner always bids on Showcase #1 and the runner-up bids on Showcase #2.
-Like in Contestants Row, there is no double showcase bonus for hitting $250 or less, which is a bummer.
+Though here it’s incorrectly called “The Showcase Showdown” here — that usually refers to the Big Wheel, but that’s a common mistake I’m willing to forgive this time.
+There is no option to pass a showcase to the other player, so the top winner always bids on Showcase #1 and the runner-up bids on Showcase #2.
+Like in Contestants Row, there is no double showcase bonus for hitting $250 or less, which would’ve been a cool feature.

-After that, the game will ask if you want to play again.
+After completing a whole show, the game will ask if you want to play again.
 It will shut off after that, or after pressing the power button for a few seconds.

 Honestly, for an electronic game based on an iconic TV show, this works fine.
 Not 100% perfect, but it’s always difficult to adapt The Price is Right into anything, because those little nuances that define part of the show are missing here.
 I’ll at least give them credit for making a fun little enjoyable game in a pre-smartphone world.
 It’s not something I’d actively look out for, but it’s a nice little find.
-Certainly better than, oh say, the other Price is Right games I’ve played.
+It’s certainly better than the other Price is Right games I’ve played, surely.